All Products

 No

-For media concatenation, this parameter specifies the index of the primary media file in the source list.
-The primary file provides the default transcoding parameters, such as resolution and frame rate, for Video and Audio.
-The default value is 0, which corresponds to the first media file in the list.
+When concatenating media files, this parameter specifies the index of the primary media file in the list.
+The primary file provides the default transcoding parameters (such as resolution and frame rate) from its Video and Audio streams.
+The default value is 0, which corresponds to the first media file in the Sources list.

 0